 Order a non-invasive Female Hormone Profile today to investigate the underlying cause for your PMS.
-Email me direct to order your test
+Email to order your test

 Women of reproductive age are at increased risk of anaemia because of chronic iron depletion during the menstrual cycle.
 It is estimated that worldwide there are 469 million anaemic women of reproductive age. – WHO 2011

 Why choose the Goodbye PMS Clinic?

 Goodbye PMS specialises in the treatment of Premenstrual Syndrome (PMS) sometimes known as Premenstrual Tension (PMT).
 PMS Symptoms are wide ranging and can include sore or tender breasts, mood swings, tearfulness and irritability.
 These symptoms can make patients feel like they are only coping part of every monthly cycle and can significantly impact on their quality of life, both work and socially related.

 We use a selection of non-invasive tests to identify the causes of your PMS before developing a comprehensive natural approach using dietary changes to combat these symptoms.